City-of-Helsinki/palautebot/README.md

 * Run `python manage.py palautebot`

-## Settings needed for the actual bot usage
+## Settings for the actual bot usage

 For Twitter